Love Connection

 Love Connection is an American television dating game show.
 Contestants selected one of three potential dates from a series of videotaped profiles, with a studio audience voting on which of the three partners they found most suitable.
-Originally hosted by Chuck Woolery, the show debuted in syndication on September 19, 1983 (coincidentally, the nighttime syndicated version of Woolery's former show, Wheel of Fortune, premiered that same day), and ended on July 1, 1994, after 2,120 shows.
-Reruns continued to air until September 8, 1995.
-The series was relaunched for one season in 1998 under the same title with Pat Bullard as host.
+Originally hosted by Chuck Woolery, the show debuted in syndication on September 19, 1983, and ended on July 1, 1994, after 2,120 shows.

+Reruns aired until September 1995.
+In 1998, the series was relaunched for one season with Pat Bullard as host.
 In 2017, the series returned on Fox with Andy Cohen hosting.
 This second revival ran for two seasons.